Logo

 In 2016, Naomi Watts collaborated with Sportscraft and children's charity Barnardos to produce a range of namesake coats, with a percentage of sales going to the charity, and was one of the public figures photographed by Italian photographer Fabrizio Ferri for Bulgari's digital campaign "Raise Your Hand".

-Naomi Watts converted to Buddhism after having gained an interest in that religion during the shooting of The Painted Veil, and became a strong proponent of Transcendental Meditation.
+Naomi Watts converted to Buddhism after becoming interested in the religion during the shooting of The Painted Veil, and became a strong proponent of Transcendental Meditation.

 Naomi Watts had a relationship with Australian actor Heath Ledger from August 2002 to May 2004.